Daniela Cascella

 The first Noch anthology is now published.

-Noch is a publishing project that I co-funded with Italian artist Paolo Inverni.
+Noch is a publishing project that I co-founded with Italian artist Paolo Inverni.

 Our first anthology is an ebook entitled What Matters Now?
 (What Can't You Hear?) and features 16 newly commissioned texts by Cheryl Tipp, Chiara Guidi, David Toop, Francesco Tenaglia, Helena Hunter, Ivan Carozzi, James Wilkes, Luciano Chessa, Mike Cooper, Patrick Farmer, Salomé Voegelin, Sandra Jasper, Simone Bertuzzi, Stefano Scalich, Steve Roden, Tone Gellein.